pktrigg/pylasfile/README.md

 # 2DO
 * add support for lazzip so we can unzip and zip
+* add support for extended VLR
+* try out mmap to see if it is quicker

+# DONE
+* tested writer in all formats with lasinfo.
+* add write support for v1.2
+* add read support for las 1.2 (for support of fm)
 * add test for 'LASF' in header, and quit if invalid
 * add test for header byte read so we can see what version las to read
-* add support for las 1.2
-* add support for las 1.3
 * add VLR for WGS84 CRS
-* add support for extended VLR
-* try out mmap to see if it is quicker

-# DONE
 * code clean up
 * Implement writer and confirm it is a valid file
 * implement bit fields on point objects